 Newly re-opened and completely redesigned, Jonathon's Dream has state-of-the-art features for children of all abilities.
 Children will enjoy a Jeep to play in, two zip-lines, swings, and plenty of places to climb.
 There is also a central gazebo for having a snack or nursing a smaller child.

-If you would like to try something different with your children ages 3-7, check out the natural playground located on the property of the Leonard Schine Preserve.
-Built in 2010, the playground includes all natural wood play areas such as ramps, table and chairs.
-It has areas for tea-parties, fort building, and digging.
-There is an Elvin Village and a man-made bear cave to play in as well.
+If you would like to try something different with children ages 3 to 7, check out the natural playground on the property of the Leonard Schine Preserve.
+Built in 2010, the 10,000 sq. ft. playground includes all-natural wood play areas with ramps, tables, and chairs.
+It has areas for tea parties, fort building, and digging.
+There is even an Elvin village and an artificial bear cave to play in as well.

 A smaller playscape in Eisenhower Park, Bodie's Place has ample parking and a huge picnic gazebo.
-The playground has slides for littles and for elementary age children.
-The play area include a spiderweb climber, ramps and towers.
+The playground has slides for little ones up to elementary-age children.
+The play area includes a spiderweb climber, ramps, and towers.

-Super sunny Bartlem Park in Cheshire is home to Kids in Motion.
+The super sunny Bartlem Park in Cheshire is home to Kids in Motion.
 There is a large play area with multiple locations for families to plant themselves for an hour or two.
-Some of the features include: climbers, swings, ramps, tunnels, towers, ladders, and rock climbing walls.
-Wear your sunblock, you'll be there for a while!
+Some of the features include climbers, swings, ramps, tunnels, towers, ladders, and rock-climbing walls.
+Wear your sunblock; you'll be here for a while!

-The brainchild of two local moms, this accessible playground has a lot of exciting features: most notably a space-aged looking climbing tower that connects to a tall tube slide that's fun to zoom down.
+The brainchild of two local moms, this accessible playground has a lot of exciting features.
+Most notably, Pease Place has a space-age looking climbing tower that connects to a tall tube slide which delights park-goers.
 There are two separate areas, one designed for toddlers and preschoolers and another for kids ages 5 to 12.
 It's fairly new park at less than 10 years old.

 Located at East Shore Park, Hannah's Dream is an all-ability accessible playground.
-This is a huge playground at 300,000 square feet.
-There is lots to do in this wide-open play area.
-Kids delight in playing on its swings, towers, ramps, tunnels, see-saws, and tire swing; parents appreciate the fact this spot was renovated in 2017.
+At 300,000 square feet, there is plenty of space in this wide-open play area.
+Kids delight in playing on its swings, towers, ramps, tunnels, seesaws, and tire swing; parents appreciate the fact this spot was renovated in 2017.